cynosure7/git-practice/readme.md

-hello, this is my git practice.
+hello, this is my git practice for lulu and owen. this is owen's change.